fingerpich/jalali-moment/README.md

 Jalali calendar is a solar calendar.
 It gains approximately 1 day on the Julian calendar every 128 years.
 [Read more on Wikipedia](http://en.wikipedia.org/wiki/Jalali_calendar).

-This plugin adds Jalali calendar support to [momentjs](http://momentjs.com) library.
+This plugin adds Jalali calendar support to [moment.js](http://momentjs.com) library.

 Calendar conversion is based on the [algorithm provided by Kazimierz M. Borkowski](http://www.astro.uni.torun.pl/~kb/Papers/EMP/PersianC-EMP.htm) and has a very good performance.

 ## Where to use it

-Like `momentjs`, `jalali-moment` works in browser and in Node.js.
+Like `moment.js`, `jalali-moment` works in browser and in Node.js.

 ### Install